-The main trail is pretty easy (flat to slight incline), well-marked and every couple of miles there are restrooms and food areas.
-It’s a great place for a nice walk or a multi-day camping trip if you want to “glamp” in Japan.
-For advanced hikers, Kamikochi sits at the bottom of Mt.
-Hotaka which provides a challenge for those seeking altitude hikes (10K feet or 3K meters).
+The main trail in Kamikochi is pretty easy (flat to slight incline), well-marked and every couple of miles there are restrooms and food areas.
+It’s a great place for a nice walk or a multi-day trip in Japan.

 - Plan on leaving Matsumoto early so that you can enjoy Kamikochi without hurrying to get back.
 The first bus leaves at 5am.

 - Schedule a night in a Ryokan after you hike.
 This was a mistake I made.
-Instead of soaking in a nice hot onsen, I took a train back to Tokyo – I arrived super late and exhausted.
+I stayed in a Ryokan in Matsumoto and took a train back to Tokyo after my hike – I arrived super late in the city and was exhausted!

-- The bus station is right across the train station.
+- The bus station to Kamikochi is right across the train station.
 Leave your luggage in a locker at the train station and only carry what you need for the hike.

 - The bus is not cheap, about U$45 roundtrip, but it includes a narrated guide over the area.
-It is all in Japanese, but still entertaining nonetheless, and if you seat close to the guide, you will be able to understand a lot of the tour by watching where the guide is pointing at different parts of the trip.
-Cars are not allowed in the park, so even if you rent a car, you will need to take the bus for the last leg of the trip.
+It is all in Japanese, but still entertaining nonetheless, and if you sit close to the guide, you will be able to understand a lot of the tour by watching where the guide is pointing at different parts of the trip.

 - Take the left side of the trail from the river.
 I did a loop taking the right side, crossing the bridge and coming back on the left side and regretted that I didn’t take the left side both times.
 It was a lot more picturesque.

 - Take food and drinks with you to avoid high costs and plan to bring all your trash back.
-There are no trash cans anywhere.
+There are no trash cans anywhere in Kamikochi.
 Even if you buy food from a restaurant, you are required to bring the trash back with you to Matsumoto.